cbosoft/blog/_posts/2022-06-07-impl-mfa-auth.md

 T = (unix_time - t0) / x
 ```

 Just using that `T` moving factor as the counter value in the previous gives you the code we need to authenticate with all your favourite services.
+Common settings are `t0 = 0` and `x = 30`.

 {% include tab_bar.html %}